UNH International Health Insurance & Travel Assistance

 - Presentation at a conference about University programs, activities, or research

 Students are not covered if they are traveling internationally for personal and/or leisure travel with the exception of allowed travel days as defined by the UNH program.
-Examples of personal/leisure travel include:
+UNH insurance coverage includes up to 7 days of personal deviation coverage.
+Personal deviation is defined as travel prior to or after the school-sponsored trip.
+Any personal deviation travel in excess of the 7 days is not covered and requires you to purchase your own personal travel insurance should you wish to be covered.

 Insurance Program & Coverage – University Health Plans